JensRantil/jensrantil.github.io/newsite/content/post/lifecycles-and-states.md

+---
+title: "I'm a State Engineer.
+Are you, too?"
+description: |
+    "Lifecycle" and "state" are two words not used often enough.
+date: 2013-11-18
+tags: [architecture, programming, state, distributed architecture]
+draft: false
+---

 I'm a State Engineer.
 Are you, too?
 ===================================

-date

-:   2013-11-18 18:32

-tags

-:   architecture, programming, state, distributed architecture

-summary

-:   "Lifecycle" and "state" are two words not used often enough.

 TL;DR: We need to have a more thorough discussion about state and lifecycles in our industry.